Sauber C29: Sponsorship and livery

 With a lack of main sponsors, the C29 sported the team's colours and the drivers' names and flags during its launch and first test.
 In the third test session they moved the names and wrote the message "See you in Bahrain March 12–14" on the car's engine cover.
 At the start of 2010, the car had no sponsors, only the driver's name and nationality on the bodywork.
+Later on the team featured the team’s logo on the engine cover until the Canadian Grand Prix when the team decided to change it with C1 logo.
+Another special logo was created at the German and Hungarian Grands Prix which featured; Sauber Motorsport 40th Anniversary.

+The team only featured Bridgestone, スカルプ D ("Scalp D") and also Certina logos in the C29 car until the Monaco Grand Prix when the team put a new sponsor; Emil Frey.
+The team then got several sponsor; Burger King which featured in the Spanish, European and Belgian Grands Prix; Mad Croc Energy Drink from the Belgian Grand Prix onwards; Planex Group and Kinshukai Group in the Japanese Grand Prix.

-As the year progressed, the team gained sponsors, including Burger King, Mad-Croc Energy Drink, スカルプ D ("Scalp D"), Takata, Certina, Onegai My Melody, Mitsubishi Electric and Converse.
+Other sponsors were Takata, Onegai My Melody, Mitsubishi Electric and Converse.

+At the Hungarian Grand Prix, Sauber celebrated its 300th Grand Prix, including its appearance under the BMW Sauber name from 2006 to 2009.